api3dao/contracts/docs/contracts/api3market.md

 API3 users interact with Api3Market over the [API3 market frontend](https://market.api3.org) to purchase data feed subscriptions.
 Api3Market deploys an [AirseekerRegistry](./airseekerregistry.md) that it owns in its constructor.
-The user interactions update AirseekerRegistry, which immediately reconfigures the respective [Airseeker](../infrastructure/airseeker.md).
+User interactions update AirseekerRegistry, which immediately reconfigures the respective [Airseeker](../infrastructure/airseeker.md).
 For example, buying a subscription for a [dAPI](./api3serverv1.md#dapi) that is currently deactivated will activate it and set its update parameters to the ones from the subscription, causing Airseeker to immediately start executing updates as specified.

 ## The owner